From a young age I felt that I was not destined to wear a tie in a 9 to 5 world. Boy, was I right.

 In recent years I've taken to writing skits that CEOs and other corporate execs perform, much to the amusement of their colleagues.
 Along the way I have mutilated the memories of many great films and broadway shows.

-With more feature scripts, books, comics, novelty products, comic strips, and other tricks up my sleeve it is not likely that boredom is likely to set in.
+With more feature scripts, books, comics, novelty products, comic strips, and other tricks up my sleeve it is not likely that boredom will set in.

 And for special occasions...yes, I will occasionally wear a tie.